Our Team

 Mike holds a Ph.D. in Management Science from Ivey Business School and an M.A. in Economics from the University of Rochester.

-Cara Stern, Senior Producer (on leave)
+Cara Stern, Senior Producer

 Cara is a journalist who has spent her career creating educational content to help people understand the intersection of housing, affordability, and politics.
 She spent almost a decade as a producer on The Agenda with Steve Paikin, the flagship current affairs program on TVO, the Ontario public broadcaster.
 While at TVO, she created discussions on a wide range of topics, with a particular passion for debates on housing.
 She also produced several political leadership debates.